ZoetropeLabs/zoetrope.io/_client_stories/hello-novo.md

 ![Climair apps](/assets/img/case-studies/climair-3-phones.png)

 Zoetrope labs designed each of the elements of the system and produced specifications for the protocols used.
-The result is Climair, a system which allows customers to control their air condition via an app as wella s setting up schedules and inviting family members to use the app.
+The result is Climair, a system which allows customers to control their air conditioning via an app as well as setting up schedules and inviting family members to use the app.

 <img src="/assets/img/case-studies/climair-with-hub.jpg" alt="Drawing" style="width: 400px;"/>